BLOPUP-UPC/blopup-openmrs-module/README.md

 ## Description

-This is a custom OpenMRS module to upload the recordings of the patients' legal consent and store it in our server.
+This is a custom OpenMRS module to add new functionality directly related to the Blopup Mobile App.
+This is a breakdown of the repository content:

+- File upload controller and service to upload legal consent audio files
+- Controller and service to send a message to a specific doctor via Telegram
+- Liquibase migrations to support treatment type encounters and observations
+- Liquibase migrations to support sending messages to the doctor (adding chatID as provider attribute)

 ## Releasing a new version